Yaziris/HiveDisCured/README.md

 Deployment on local machine or VPS:
 - SSH into your VPS if deploying on one
 - Install Python 3.11 or higher on the system, git, and pip. <code>sudo apt install git python3 python3-pip -y</code>
-- Clone this repository in a folder on your local machine or VPS. <code>git clone -b arcadecolony https://github.com/Yaziris/HiveDisCured.git</code>
+- Clone this repository in a folder on your local machine or VPS. <code>git clone --single-branch -b main https://github.com/Yaziris/HiveDisCured.git</code>
 - Navigate to the folder path in the terminal and Run <code>pip install -r requirements.txt</code>
 - Within the folder Run <code>python3 main.py</code>